TheGrandmother/stm8forge/README.md

 ```

 ### [μCsim](https://www.ucsim.hu/)
-Pretty baller simulator, should comes bundeled with SDCC.
+Pretty baller simulator, should comes bundled with SDCC.
-stm8forge is developed for version 0.9.4 but whatever verison comes bundled with SDCC should porlly work.
+stm8forge is developed for version 0.9.4 but whatever version comes bundled with SDCC should porlly work.

 ### [stm8dce](https://github.com/CTXz/STM8-DCE)
 stm8dce is used for the dead code elimination. stm8forge works without it but your artifacts will